For our new LTV Wonder RV, we chose the Ford Transit vs Sprinter from Mercedes Benz. Here are 9 reasons why:

 Ours was the first such system Equalizer installed on a Transit.

-Based the success of our install, I suspect it will soon be an official option from Leisure, something new buyers will be able to get factory-installed up in Winkler instead of having to go to Elkhart, as we did
+Based on the success of our install, I suspect it will soon be an official option from Leisure, something new buyers will be able to get factory-installed up in Winkler instead of having to go to Elkhart, as we did.

 So there you go 9 reasons we chose the Transit vs Sprinter.